mwrock/kitchen-vsphere/README.md

         network_adapter_device_key: [network key]
         template_path: [path to the template of vm to clone]

 The `template-path` option can be specified as a template name or vm name.
-The path should include the folder path relative th the `datacenter`.
+The path should include the folder path relative to the `datacenter`.

 By default, a unique server name will be generated and the current user's RSA SSH key will be used.